artbyrab/yii2-module-base/documents/guides/installing.md

 To view the module as intended you will need to run the database migrations and load the fixtures from a terminal.

+### Ensure RBAC folder is present and writeable

+Make sure the folder src/tests/app/rbac exists and is writeable.

+### Ensure the assets folder is present and writeable

+Make sure the folder /src/tests/app/web/assets exists and is writeable.

 ### Setup the database migrations

 Assuming your are already in the root of the directory of the module: